blurry16/ESPlayersData/README.md

 Updates data and dumps it into file at ESPLAYERSDATAPATH.

 #### --push
 Pushes the file update at ESPLAYERSDATAPATH on GitHub.
-Comment is "es_players_data.json update" by default.
+Comment is "es_players_data.json update №X" by default.